jerryc05/GitHubIssueAndSyncBot/README.md

           --      if you are using GitHub Free -- "gh_username1;gh_username2",

-          -- Tip: Only use this row if necessary -- 1625097600
+          -- Tip: Only set this field when necessary -- 1625097600
         );'